 The Company sells its products through Amazon's online platform.
 Customers purchasing products through Amazon have a 30-day right of return from the date of receipt of the product.
-The Company recorded a refund liability of approximately \$8,000 at March 31, 2023 (2022: \$28,000; 2021: \$29,000) for these expected returns, which was based on the average monthly returns received for Amazon sales.
+The Company recorded a refund liability of approximately \$12,000 at March 31, 2024 (2023: \$8,000) for these expected returns, which was based on the average monthly returns received for Amazon sales.

-(I) Revenue recognition (Continued)
+(m) Revenue recognition (Continued)

-Value-added taxes and surcharges
+Value-added taxes

-The Company presents revenue net of value-added taxes ("VAT") and surcharges incurred.
-Surcharges are sales related taxes representing the City Maintenance and Construction Tax and Education Surtax.
-VAT, business taxes and surcharges collected from customers, net of VAT paid for purchases, are recorded as a liability in the consolidated balance sheets until these are paid to the tax authorities.
+The Company presents revenue net of value-added taxes ("VAT") incurred.
+VAT collected from customers, net of VAT paid for purchases, are recorded as a liability in the consolidated balance sheets until these are paid to the tax authorities.